juan-pineda/Tesis_5_AGN_fitter/README.md

 # Objectives

 ## General objetive:
+ * To correlate the physical characteristics of nearby AGNs obtained from the observed spectral energy distribution and the differents models used to reproduce it (with a bayesian MCMC approach).**

- * To determine the relationship between the physical characteristics of nearby AGNs inferred from high-quality data and the differents models used for accretion disk, cold dust and torus as inputs for the bayesian MCMC code AGNfitter to reproduce the observed spectral energy distribution.
-This will be important to analyse the current model of AGNs, their components and properties.
+ * (To determine the relationship between the physical characteristics of nearby AGNs and the differents models used for accretion disk, cold dust and torus as inputs for the bayesian MCMC code AGNfitter to reproduce the observed spectral energy distribution.)

 ## Specific objetives:
- * To identify and choose the set of most relevant physical models for the torus, accretion disk and cold dust for nearby AGNs to be implemented in the bayesian MCMC code AGNfitter to fit the spectral energy distribution.
+ * To choose the set of most relevant physical models for the torus, accretion disk and cold dust for nearby AGNs to be implemented in the bayesian MCMC code AGNfitter to fit the spectral energy distribution.

  * To model the spectral energy distribution of a sample of nearby AGNs for which very high-quality data is available over the wavelength range from radio to far UV using the bayesian MCMC code AGNfitter.

-This will be done using different combinations of the set of chosen physical models for each component as inputs.
+  * To analyse from the best fit the meaning of the physical parameters, uncertainties and limitations to describe each host galaxies and its AGNs.

-  * To interpret the physical meaning, uncertainties and limitations of the inferred physical parameters as a plausible description of each host galaxies and its AGNs.
+  * (To interpret the physical meaning, uncertainties and limitations of the inferred physical parameters as a plausible description of each host galaxies and its AGNs.)

-  * To determine the global differences in the inferred physical parameters as a function of the underlying models assumed during the fits and its implications they have for the current view of AGNs, their structure and properties.
+  * To estimate the global differences in the inferred physical parameters according to the underlying models assumed during the fits.

 # First draft of the schedule
 * (1) Formulation of the proposal [February]